-Manipulating bits in floating-point numbers is also very implementation dependent if the implementation is not ISO/IEC/IEEE 60559[30] compliant or in the interpretation of NAN’s.
+Manipulating bits in floating-point numbers is also very implementation dependent if the implementation is not ISO/IEC/IEEE 60559 compliant or in the interpretation of NAN’s.
 Typically, special representations are specified for positive zero and negative zero; infinity and subnormal numbers very close to zero.
 Relying on a particular bit representation is inherently problematic, especially when a new compiler is introduced or the code is reused on another platform.
 The uncertainties arising from floating-point can be divided into uncertainty about the actual bit representation of a given value (such as, big-endian or little-endian) and the uncertainty arising from the rounding of arithmetic operations (for example, the accumulation of errors when imprecise floating-point values are used as loop indices).

-Note that most floating-point implementations are binary.
-Decimal floating-point numbers are available on some hardware and has been standardized in ISO/IEC/IEEE 60559:2011[30] but be aware what precision guarantees your programming language makes.
+Most floating-point implementations are binary.
+Decimal floating-point numbers are available on some hardware and that capability has been standardized in ISO/IEC/IEEE 60559:2011 but one should aware what precision guarantees one's programming language makes.
 In general, fixed point arithmetic may be a better solution to common problems involving decimal fractions (such as financial calculations).

 Implementations (libraries) for different precisions are often implemented in the highest precision.
 This can yield different results in algorithms such as exponentiation than if the programmer had performed the calculation directly.